ImPrest? In Preston

 Dalice Elizabeth Winery, Preston

-With over 30 wineries in the state, there’s bound to be one that I sort of gloss over and don’t really give a fair shake.
+With over 30 wineries in the state at the time of this writing, there’s bound to be one that I sort of gloss over and don’t really give a fair shake.
 This would be the one.
 First of all, it’s in Preston and it’s not like Preston is a frequently visited town – even for me who frequently visits towns all over the state.
 Preston requires a purposeful out-of-the-way drive.
 Is Dalice Elizabeth worth that drive?
 I’d say perhaps, as it’s sort of an oasis in the middle of Nowheresville.

 We initially made that drive on a summer’s day while Hoang was a few months pregnant.
 Now, wine tastings aren’t exactly fun times two months into a pregnancy, but I’m dumb so I forged ahead with it anyway.
 Not a good idea.
 Hoang didn’t want to be there compounded by the fact that Damian didn’t want to be there either.